-The number of tumor samples and measured features that are included in a typical cancer genomic dataset have grown dramatically in the last few years, owing to increasing resolution and reduced costs of array and sequencing technologies.
+Blavatnik School of Computer Science, Tel Aviv University, Tel Aviv, Israel increasing resolution and reduced costs of array and sequencing technologies.
 Modern repositories comprise thousands of patient samples and many thousands of features.
 Investigation of such large datasets is computationally challenging as it requires robust software tools for supporting the analysis of both samples and features in high dimensional data [8].

 In addition to genomic data, modern cancer datasets can include extensive medical information (labels) describing each sample, such as clinical properties or assignment to a predefined phenotype.
 These clinical labels make it possible to fuse genomic and clinical data in various ways in order to discover new insights based on feature-phenotype associations.
 Common clinical labels in cancer datasets include disease subtypes, pathological stages, survival and recurrence follow-up information, as well as response to treatment.
-Identification of genomic features that are correlated with significant clinical parameters (biomarkers) is expected to play a significant role in the field of personalized medicine, by which the status of multiple biomarkers may improve subtype diagnosis and guide therapeutic decisions [9][10].
+Identification of genomic features that are correlated with significant clinical parameters (biomarkers) is expected to play a significant role in the field of personalized medicine, by which the status of multiple biomarkers may improve subtype diagnosis and guide therapeutic decisions [9, 10].

 The Cancer Genome Atlas (TCGA) is an example of a revolutionary multi-label multi-omic genomic database [11].
 It includes more than 11,000 samples from 33 types of cancer, where each sample was measured using multiple omic technologies and was described by dozens of clinical labels [12].
-Many studies have already analyzed TCGA data, improving the subtyping of cancers and shedding light on the biological mechanisms underlying the development of various cancer types [13][14][15].
+Many studies have already analyzed TCGA data, improving the subtyping of cancers and shedding light on the biological mechanisms underlying the development of various cancer types [13-15].
 Such analyses are typically time-consuming, computationally challenging, and entail team effort, as they require applying a diverse array of methods, statistical tools, and algorithms, and often also require writing extensive computer code to perform and interweave the various steps of the analysis [16].
 Hence, to effectively extract clinically meaningful insights from such multi-omic multi-label databases, specialized agile integrative tools are required.

 To address this challenge, we developed PROMO (PROfiler of Multi Omic data), a fully interactive software suite capable of quickly importing, preprocessing, visualizing, analyzing and reporting the results on cancer datasets in a seamless fashion, without writing a single line of computer code.
-PROMO includes an extensive array of bioinformatic methods for performing major common analysis types including exploration, visualization, identification of clinically significant disease subtypes, revealing co-regulated feature groups, biomarker discovery, simple classification and integrative multi-omic analysis.
+PROMO includes an extensive array of bio-informatic methods for performing major common analysis types including exploration, visualization, identification of clinically significant disease subtypes, revealing co-regulated feature groups, biomarker discovery, simple classification and integrative multi-omic analysis.
 Table 1 presents an overview of the fundamental analysis types available in PROMO.

 An early version of PROMO was developed as part of a study where we identified distinct prognostic subgroups in Luminal-A breast tumors based on expression and methylation data [17].
-The analysis workflow in that project provides an example of the key steps in a typical application of PROMO (Figure 1): Data are imported, filtered and preprocessed.
-Tumor samples are clustered into groups that are then assessed for clinical significance using survival analysis and statistical tests on the clinical labels.
-Clustering of the genes followed by gene enrichment analysis, associates sample clusters with active gene functions.
-The analysis is summarized visually in a genomic matrix clearly showing the identified sample clusters and their association to important clinical labels (Figure 1, step 4), in addition to downstream analysis methods (Figure 1, steps 5-7).
+The analysis workflow in that project provides an example of the key steps in a typical application of PROMO (Fig. 1): Data are imported, filtered and preprocessed.
+Tumor samples are clustered into groups that are then assessed for clinical significance using survival analysis and statistical tests on the